Chris Jansing

 Christine Ann Kapostasy-Jansing (born January 30, 1957) is an American television journalist.
-She anchors Chris Jansing Reports airing from 12:00 p.m. to 2:00 p.m.
-ET weekdays on MSNBC, having replaced MTP Daily in May 2022.

-Jansing previously hosted Jansing and Company on MSNBC from 2010 to 2014, and served as the NBC News senior White House correspondent from 2014 to 2017.
+She previously hosted Jansing and Company on MSNBC from 2010 to 2014, and served as the NBC News senior White House correspondent from 2014 to 2017.

 Early life and education

 Jansing was born to a Roman Catholic family in Fairport Harbor, Ohio, the youngest of 12 children of Joseph and Tilly Kapostasy.
 She is of Hungarian and Slovak descent.
 Originally a political science major, Jansing switched majors to broadcast journalism after working for the college radio station.
 In 1978, she graduated from Otterbein College with a Bachelor of Arts degree.